Firms To Watch: Financial services litigation

 Work highlights

-• Represents Fifth Third Bank in litigation brought by the CFPB alleging unfair and abusive acts and practices in connection with allegedly unauthorized account openings.
+• Representing Fifth Third Bank in litigation brought by the CFPB alleging unfair and abusive acts and practices in connection with allegedly unauthorized account openings.

-• Representing Bank of America as lead trial counsel on behalf of its Countrywide subsidiary against claims of fraud and breach of contract in connection with 30 mortgage-backed securitizations insured by Ambac Assurance Corporation.
+• Acting as lead trial counsel for Bank of America’s Countrywide subsidiary against claims of fraud and breach of contract in connection with 30 mortgage-backed securitizations insured by Ambac Assurance Corporation, one of the few remaining mortgage cases following the financial crisis.

 WilmerHale